abisee/pointer-generator/README.md

 To train your model, run:

 ```
-python run_summarization.py --mode=train --data_path=/path/to/train.bin --vocab_path=/path/to/vocab --log_root=/path/to/a/log/directory --exp_name=myexperiment
+python run_summarization.py --mode=train --data_path=/path/to/chunked/train_* --vocab_path=/path/to/vocab --log_root=/path/to/a/log/directory --exp_name=myexperiment
 ```

-This will create a subdirectory of your specified log_root called `myexperiment` where all checkpoints and other data will be saved.
-Then the model will start training using the `train.bin` as training data.
+This will create a subdirectory of your specified `log_root` called `myexperiment` where all checkpoints and other data will be saved.
+Then the model will start training using the `train_*.bin` files as training data.

 **Warning**: Using default settings as in the above command, both initializing the model and running training iterations will probably be quite slow.
 To make things faster, try setting the following flags (especially `max_enc_steps` and `max_dec_steps`) to something smaller than the defaults specified in `run_summarization.py`: `hidden_dim`, `emb_dim`, `batch_size`, `max_enc_steps`, `max_dec_steps`, `vocab_size`.